Amanda-W1223/nanogpt-daily/README.md

 python sample.py --out_dir=out-daily
 ```

-To allow sentences to end naturally, a punctuation_ids set is defined for punctuation filtering: punctuation_ids = {stoi['.'], stoi['?']}, and punctuation_ids is passed during text generation
+To allow sentences to end naturally, a punctuation_ids set is defined for punctuation filtering, and punctuation_ids is passed during text generation

 The generated text is written to the file out-daily/gen_daily.txt